-Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Justification for selection Text field: [2 000 per objective] Interreg-specific objective (ISO) 'a better cooperation governance' Interreg-specific objective (ISO) 'a better cooperation governance' 1 The choice for the Interreg-specific objective is based on the following considerations: It reflects the focus of the Interreg Europe programme on the exchange of experiences and capacity building among regional policy actors to improve their capacity for the design, management and implementation of their regional development policies.
+Selected policy objective or selected Interreg-specific objective Selected specific objective Priority Justification for selection Text field: [2 000 per objective] Interreg-specific objective (ISO) 'a better cooperation governance' Enhance the institutional capacity of public authorities, in particular those mandated to manage a specific territory, and of stakeholders; 1 The choice for the Interreg-specific objective is based on the following considerations: It reflects the focus of the Interreg Europe programme on the exchange of experiences and capacity building among regional policy actors to improve their capacity for the design, management and implementation of their regional development policies.
 This focus on capacity building fits perfectly the definition of the Interreg-specific objective on governance.
 It is in line with the type of results that can be expected from the Interreg Europe programme, which are increased capacities of regional policy actors and improvements in the (implementation of) regional policy instruments.
 It does justice to the diversity of regional policy challenges across the European territory.
-Under the umbrella of the Interreg-specific objective, regional policy actors can work together on all policy issues of shared relevance in line with their regional needs, as long as this falls within the thematic scope of cohesion policy.
-It offers the programme a certain flexibility to adapt to emerging policy developments - again, within the broader thematic scope of cohesion policy.
+Under the umbrella of the Interreg-specific objective, regional policy actors can work together on all policy issues of shared relevance in line with their regional needs, as long as this falls within the scope of cohesion policy.
+It offers the programme a certain flexibility to adapt to emerging policy developments - again, within the scope of cohesion policy.